 The land was last farmed between 75-100 years ago and logged lightly for a log cabin around 1969.
 It was originally known as the Preston Farm.
-Rosamond Ashley lived with Doug Savage on the land until 1971 and it has been undeveloped since that time.
+Rosamond Ashley lived on the land until the 1980’s and it has been undeveloped since that time.

 Holly expressed her disinterest in selling to David Hall and the NewVistas development, with the hope that the land would be conserved.
 Holly needed to sell the property quickly to help pay for her aunt’s medical care, so AVC swiftly entered into an agreement and began raising the necessary funds.
 During this time AVC had begun conversations with the Vermont Land Trust (VLT).
 AVC has raised $373,000 from generous donors large and small and VLT assisted with a bridge loan to secure the final funding before the closing.
 The land purchase was $375,000.
 The total project budget is 523,100 and includes costs for a land survey, taxes paid to the towns, a Phase 1 Environmental Assessment, a stewardship fund, trail development, outreach, and VLT staff time among other expenses.